ericabxy/srd20/docs/_srd/MonstersG.markdown

 Terran) and one alignment language (Abyssal, Celestial, or Infernal).

-Combat
+#### Combat

 Jann are physically strong and courageous, and do not take kindly to insult or injury.
-If they meet a foe they cannot defeat in a standup fight, they use flight and *[invisibility *[to regroup and maneuver to a more advantageous position.
+If they meet a foe they cannot defeat in a standup fight, they use flight and *invisibility* to regroup and maneuver to a more advantageous position.

-*Change Size *[(Sp): Twice per day, a janni can magically change a creature's size.
-This works just like an *[enlarge person *[or *[reduce person *[spell (the janni chooses when using the ability), except that the ability can work on the janni.
+*Change Size* (Sp): Twice per day, a janni can magically change a creature's size.
+This works just like an *enlarge person* or *reduce person* spell (the janni chooses when using the ability), except that the ability can work on the janni.
 A DC 13 Fortitude save negates the effect.
 The save DC is Charisma-based.
 This is the equivalent of a 2nd-level spell.

-Spell-Like Abilities
-3/day---*[invisibility *[(self only),
-*[speak with animals. *[Caster level 12th.
-Once per day a janni can *[create food and water *[(caster level 7th) and can use *[ethereal jaunt *[(caster level 12th) for 1 hour.
+Spell-Like Abilities 3/day---*invisibility* (self only), *speak with animals*.
+Caster level 12th.
+Once per day a janni can *create food and water* (caster level 7th) and can use *ethereal jaunt* (caster level 12th) for 1 hour.
 The save DCs are Charisma-based.

 Elemental Endurance (Ex) Jann can survive on the Elemental Planes of Air, Earth, Fire, or Water for up to 48 hours.
 Failure to return to the Material Plane before that time expires causes a janni to take 1 point of damage per additional hour spent on the elemental plane, until it dies or returns to the Material Plane.

-#| Jann as Characters
+#### Jann as Characters

 Janni characters possess the following racial traits.